sst/guide/_posts/2021-11-11-leadent-digital-is-transforming-field-service-operations-with-sst.md

 > "You can iterate faster and build so much faster."

-The entire SST local development process was a revelation for the team. _"I had never seen anything like SST and have never seen something like it since"_, says Ross.
+The entire SST local development process was a revelation for the team. _"I hadn't found anything like SST and haven't seen anything like it since"_, says Ross.

-> "I had never seen anything like SST and have never seen something like it since."
+> "I hadn't found anything like SST and haven't seen anything like it since."

 They also use [Seed](https://seed.run) to deploy their SST apps.
 All their major customers have separate deployments of their application.
 These are also deployed to separate AWS accounts.
 They use a PR based workflow in Seed and once their changes are merged to master, it gets deployed to all their customer accounts.